traefik/traefik/docs/content/middlewares/inflightreq.md

 !!! important "If `depth` is specified, `excludedIPs` is ignored."

-!!! note "Example of ExcludedIPs & X-Forwarded-For"
+!!! example "Example of ExcludedIPs & X-Forwarded-For"

     | `X-Forwarded-For`                       | `excludedIPs`         | clientIP     |
     |-----------------------------------------|-----------------------|--------------|